mage/mage/docs-sources/index.html.md

 search: true
 ---

-Here you will find both the basic documentation and API reference for MAGE.
+Here you will find both the basic documentation for MAGE.
 If you are looking for API documentation, please have a look at the [API reference](./api/).

 ## Questions and issues